ff6347/rundgang2025/src/data/briefings-long/the-archives.md

 - Use reset.css and base.css to keep styles consistent
 - Own your code: if AI helped, make sure you understand what it does
-- Use semantic HTML—don't just slap <div>s everywhere
+- Use semantic HTML.
+Don't just slap <div>s everywhere
-- All links and scripts must work—test locally
+- All links and scripts must work.
+Test locally

 #### Deliverables